edamla/mediterraneanagency/_books/2021-09-01-how-good-his-servants-they-were.md

 # For adding excerpt add <!--more--> and break the line
 ---
-The Sultan of the Prophets; He would pray and insist on worshiping all night long until his bless- ed feet swelled and he could not stand on them.
+The Sultan of the Prophets; He would pray and insist on worshiping all night long until his blessed feet swelled and he could not stand on them.
 When he was asked the reason for this; “Shouldn’t
 I be a grateful servant?” he would answer.
 In this work; You will read the levels that the